xr1140/bitaxe_frequency_sweeper/README.md

 1325,1065
 ```

 This will sequentially keep increasing through the given values until we are 'critical_advance_margin' (2) away from the critical values for temp, vr temp, and power.
 This allows us to drive the bitaxe as hard as possible while allowing for ambient air temperature changes throughout the day.
-If critical values are exceeded, step back down to the next lowest value and do not attempt to advance again for 'advance_delay' (3 hours) to allow the ambient temperature to cool down.
+If critical values are exceeded, step back down to the next lowest value and do not attempt to advance again for 'advance_delay' (2 hours) to allow the ambient temperature to cool down.

+This assumes that your have small incremental increases in your CSV file.
+If you have large increases you could easily jump over the critical temp, vr temp, and power settings causing harm to your bitaxe as it needs 5 readings before tuning back down, by which time you could fry your bitaxe.
+So, use sensible values in your CSV file.

 ## Features